-- 3) Waterbodies with improving trends in water quality and/or beneficial uses 10 waterbodies (2/year); 10 SP-12 waterbodies --- Three SP12 reports have been submitted to EPA for waterbodies demonstrating improving trends.
-These "SP12" waterbodies include Antelope Creek in Richland County; Shortfoot Creek in Sargent County and Thirty Mile Creek in Hettinger County. - 4) Estimated annual nitrogen and phosphorus load reductions based on model results.

-Annual nitrogen and phosphorus load reductions will be approximately 100,000 and 50,000 pounds, respectively. --- The estimated nitrogen and phosphorus load reductions reported in the GRTS in 2017 are 54,511 and 26,470 pounds respectively. - 5) Increased public awareness and understanding of NPS pollution issues in the state 20% increase in survey respondents with a good understanding of NPS pollution issues. --- The statewide survey planned for the onset of the Management Plan to assess the general public's awareness and understanding of NPS pollution issues in the state has been postponed indefinitely.
+- 3) Waterbodies with improving trends in water quality and/or beneficial uses 10 waterbodies (2/year); 10 SP-12 waterbodies --- SP12 reports have been submitted to EPA for waterbodies demonstrating improving trends.
+These "SP12" waterbodies include Antelope Creek in Richland County; Shortfoot Creek in Sargent County and Thirty Mile Creek in Hettinger County.
+A stream reach, located in Baldhill Creek Watershed, is also scheduled to be submitted as a SP-12 waterbody in 2019. - 4) Estimated annual nitrogen and phosphorus load reductions based on model results.
+Annual nitrogen and phosphorus load reductions will be approximately 100,000 and 50,000 pounds, respectively. --- The estimated cumulative nitrogen and phosphorus load reductions reported in the GRTS in 2018 are 50,488 and 15,255 pounds respectively. - 5) Increased public awareness and understanding of NPS pollution issues in the state 20% increase in survey respondents with a good understanding of NPS pollution issues. --- The statewide survey planned for the onset of the Management Plan to assess the general public's awareness and understanding of NPS pollution issues in the state has been postponed indefinitely.
 This initial survey was intended to be used to collect the baseline data needed to assess "NPS pollution awareness" statewide.
 As such, without the baseline data, full evaluation of this objective will be delayed until a statewide survey can be completed.
-During the interim, local watershed level surveys and/or other measures will be conducted to evaluate gains in public support and NPS pollution awareness in the project areas. - 6) Basin Stakeholder Advisory Groups (BSAGs) established in 3 of the 5 major river basins in the state 3 BSAGs (1 BSAG established in 2015; 2017 & 2019) --- The Red River basin was the first basin targeted for the implementation of the Basin Framework.
-Two public meetings were conducted in 2017 to introduce residents to the Basin Framework process and obtain input on natural resources concerns in the basin.
-Additional follow-up meetings with the attendees are also scheduled for 2018.
-These meetings will further describe the Basin Framework process as well as the roles of participants at the state, federal and local level.
-The intent of these follow-up meetings will be to move toward the establishment of a BSAG and development of a basin management plan.

-7) Basin Management Plans developed, in cooperation with the BSAGs, for 2 of the 5 major river basins in the state (1 Plan in 2017 & 2019) --- Due to the delays in the formation of the BSAG, the target date for the completion of the management plan for the Red River basin has also been rescheduled for 2018/2019.
+During the interim, local watershed level surveys and/or other measures will be conducted to evaluate gains in public support and NPS pollution awareness in the project areas. - 6) Basin Stakeholder Advisory Groups (BSAGs) established in 3 of the 5 major river basins in the state - 3 BSAGs (1 BSAG established in 2015; 2017 & 2019) --- The Red River basin was the first basin targeted for the implementation of the Basin Framework.
+Two public meetings were conducted in 2017 to introduce attendees to the Basin Framework process and obtain input on natural resource concerns in the basin.
+However, follow-up meetings with attendees have been postponed to allow more time to reevaluate the approach for establishing the BSAG.
+Tentative plans are to re-initiate the Basin Framework process in the winter of 2019/2020.
+These follow-up meetings will provide more information on the Basin Framework process as well as the roles of participants at the state, federal and local level.
+The intent of these follow-up meetings will be to strengthen participants understanding of the Basin Framework process to ensure the BSAG will be able to effectively develop and manage a basin management plan. - 7) Basin Management Plans developed, in cooperation with the BSAGs, for 2 of the 5 major river basins in the state (1 Plan in 2017 & 2019) --- Due to the delays in the formation of the BSAG, the target date for the completion of the management plan for the Red River basin has also been rescheduled for 2020/2021.